affanmohammed/IBM_CodeCHallenge_Team39/README.md

-Current status of our code:
+Current status of our project:

 We currently have designed front end and backend to login capture and store image. we have a database to store user info.